-- Behaviour incident data, including on removal from the classroom - Attendance, permanent exclusion and suspension data - Use of pupil support units, off-site directions and managed moves - Incidents of searching, screening and confiscation - Anonymous surveys for staff, pupils, governors, and other stakeholders on their perceptions and experiences of the school behaviour culture
+- Behaviour incident data, including on removal from the classroom - Attendance, permanent exclusion and suspension data - Use of pupil support units, off-site directions and managed moves - Incidents of searching, screening and confiscation - Anonymous surveys for staff, pupils, governors, and other stakeholders on their perceptions and experiences of the school behaviour culture consider and prac ng the protected characteristic tice. s under the Equali ty Act 2010 to infor n school policies help to paint a whole-school puble for their part in maintaining

 The data will be monitored and objectively analysed termly by the headteacher / Principal and the SLT.
 Attempts will be made to identify possible factors contributing to the behaviour, any system problems or inadequacies with existing support.
-The data will also be analysed considering the protected characteristics under the Equality Act 2010 to inform school policies and practice.
+The data will also be analysed